PRB18/Financial_policy_RAG/Readme.md

 - it has 3 nodes
 - node1: retrieves data from ChromaDB
 - node2: searches the web live using Tavily
-- node3: compares the static storage and the live search results
+- node3: groq compares the static storage and the live search results
 - the graph is compiled and all 3 nodes run successfully

 ## Progress so far